Pavilion, Bandstand, and Boat Dock

 The City Park Pavilion Spanish-style structure was designed and built by local architects William E. Fisher and John Humphreys in 1929 to replace the original 1894 structure.
 The pavilion was built as part of the “Denver City Beautiful” campaign at the start of the 20th century to help beautify areas of the city.
 Today the pavilion and surrounding bandstand and lake serve as host to various concerts, festivals, and other outdoor events.

 Backstory and Context

-Every year this spot hosts the Colfax Marathon, the Colorado Black Arts Festival, Free City Park Jazz concerts in the summer, and much more.
-While the pavilion is only open to the public for certain events, private parties are welcome to rent it out.
+Today the pavilion and nearby bandstand are used to host many events for the city of Denver.
+Every year the pavilion and park is host to the Colfax Marathon, the Colorado Black Arts Festival, free City Park Jazz, among others.
+The pavilion is a closed facility that is only open to the public for certain events, however, private parties can reserve the building for use.
 The bandstand, surrounding gardens, pathways, and boats are open to the public to peruse.

 - City Park Pavilion, Denver Parks and Recreation.
 Accessed June 14th 2020. https://www.denvergov.org/content/denvergov/en/denver-parks-and-recreation/rentals-permits/rental-facilities/city-park-pavilion.html.

 - City Park, Colorado Encyclopedia.
 Accessed June 14th 2020. https://coloradoencyclopedia.org/article/city-park.

 - Denver Park & Parkway System, National Archives Catalog.
 August 6th 1986.
 Accessed November 19th 2020. https://catalog.archives.gov/id/84126031.